DjangoGirls/organizer-manual/environment/README.md

 # Environment

-Django Girls' goal is not only to teach people about programming, but __do it in a friendly and positive environment.__
+Django Girls' goal is not only to teach people about programming, but to __do it in a friendly and positive environment.__

 Django Girls events are inclusive, friendly and safe environments.
 Girls, women, ladies, gals and even men are allowed in.
 More than semantics we’re interested in a mindset.